-BRAZOS ISD coordinates with Texas Health and Human Services Commission (THHSC)80 or its local designees-the Early Intervention Agency-to notify parents or guardians of children in the District who are at least 3 years of age but younger than 6 years of age and who are potentially eligible for enrollment in BRAZOS ISD's IDEA Part B Early Childhood Special Education (ECSE) program of the availability of the program.81 Additionally, at least 90 days before the 3rd birthday of a child with a disability under Part C EIS, who may be eligible for preschool special education and related services under Part B, the Early Intervention Agency-must notify the District that the child will shortly reach the age of eligibility for BRAZOS ISD's ECSE program.82 SPECIAL EDUCATION DEPT is an appropriate contact to receive such notice.
+BRAZOS ISD coordinates with Texas Health and Human Services Commission (THHSC)85 or its local designees-the Early Intervention Agency-to notify parents or guardians of children in the District who are at least 3 years of age but younger than 6 years of age and who are potentially eligible for enrollment in BRAZOS ISD's IDEA Part B Early Childhood Special Education (ECSE) program of the availability of the program.
+86 Additionally, at least 90 days before the 3rd birthday of a child with a disability under Part C EIS, who may be eligible for preschool special education and related services under Part B, the Early Intervention Agency-must notify the District that the child will shortly reach the age of eligibility for BRAZOS ISD's ECSE program.
+87 The Director of Specialized Instruction or Diagnostician is an appropriate contact to receive such notice.